MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ### Get access to the default VM image

+> [!NOTE]
+> The default VM image provided by Power Automate with Microsoft Edge pre-installed is based on the [Windows 365 Cloud PC image template: Windows 11 Enterprise Cloud PC, version 22H2](https://azuremarketplace.microsoft.com/marketplace/apps/microsoftwindowsdesktop.windows-ent-cpc).
+If you have specific software, configuration or security constraints, you should use the [custom VM image](#use-custom-vm-images-for-your-hosted-machine-groups) capability.

 To create a hosted machine group, you need access to the default VM image that is part of your environment.
 You can view the default image in **Monitor** > **Machines** > **VM images**.

 :::image type="content" source="media/hosted-machine-groups/vm-images-preview.png" alt-text="Screenshot of the VM images tab in the Power Automate portal.":::